postsharp/Metalama.Samples/examples/exception-handling/retry/retry-1/README.md

 To implement the retry behavior, we wrap the call to `meta.Proceed()` within a `for` loop and `try...catch` exception handler.

 The `RetryAttribute` class has two properties: `Delay` and `Attempts`.
 The value of these properties is used in the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> implementation.
-Because the value of these properties is known and compile time, it will replace them with their value in the template.
+Because the value of these properties is known at compile time, it will replace them with their value in the template.

 ## Limitations